CSCAR/workshop-stata-intro/stata_markdown/03-working-with-data-sets.md

 There are some distinctions between Windows and Mac in regards to file paths, the most blatant that Windows uses forward slash (`\\`) whereas Mac uses back slashes (`\/`).
 You can see full details of this by running `help filename`.

+^#^^#^ Exercise 1

+You can access the file you'll be working with in this class here: [RDSL.subset.dta](RDSL.subset.dta).

+1. Download the data and move it into your M drive.
+2. Open the data with Stata (either double click on the file, or use File -> Open, or use `use`).
+3. Use `cd` to ensure that directory containing the data file is the working directory.
+If not, use `cd` again or File -> Change Working Directory to fix it.